 Author: Charlotte Davies / Codes: CAP3, HAP2 / Published: 06/02/2018

-Back pain is really common in the emergency department, and it is vital that we manage it properly, because if is done at initial contact, it is less likely to be a problem.
-Here are the ten steps to managing most back pain in the emergency department safely.
+Back pain is really common in the emergency department and it is vital that we manage it properly.
+There are many pitfalls around back pain, but prompt and accurate assessment aids prognosis and recovery.
+Here are ten steps to managing most back pain in the emergency department safely.

 - Take a good history

 I know everyone says this, but it’s really important to take a history.
-It’s only by taking a history that you know that actually, the “fall down stairs” was actually a fall over the bannisters, dropping 20 foot onto the floor.
-If your history is worrying for significant trauma, assess the patient as you would any major trauma patient – theyre likely to get a CT!
+It’s only by taking a history that you know that, actually, the “fall down stairs” was really a fall over the banisters, dropping 20 foot onto the floor.
+If your history is worrying for significant trauma, assess the patient as you would any major trauma patient – they’re likely to need a CT!
+Remember, the elderly don’t need significant mechanism of injury – if they’ve fallen from standing, request a senior review.

-Age <20 years or >55 years has also been considered a red flag, but it should be borne in mind that non-specific back pain is not uncommon in these age groups.
+Age <20 years or >55 years has also been considered a red flag, but non-specific back pain is not uncommon in these age groups.
 However, significant trauma may raise the possibility of vertebral fracture.
-Also beware of the patient with bilateral sciatica like symptoms – they are more likely to need an inpatient MRI.

-There are also yellow flags, or risk factors for developing and or maintaining long-term pain and disability, for back pain and you will begin to notice some of these.
-Once you’ve identified them you can gently start to correct some of the misplaced ideas.
+There are also yellow flags, or risk factors for developing and/or maintaining long-term pain and disability.
+Once you’ve identified them you can gently start to correct some of the misplaced ideas and address some confounding issues:

 – Belief that pain and activity is harmful – encourage your patient to move!